 That’s about the size of it.
 If you’re interested in taking part, keep these dates in mind and think about what sort of team you’d want to put together – solo submissions are also very welcome.
 There will be very little in the way of budget for participants, but technical and emotional support in abundance and some free Flatpack tickets.

-**Update** We’ve just extended the deadline to 6 March.
-Some great entries have been coming in, but we could do with a few more – particularly performers and musicians.
-If you’d like to know more drop us a line.
+Update We've just extended the deadline to 6 March.
+Some great entries have been coming in, but we could do with a few more - particularly performers and musicians.